 Lincoln Park Mosaic Steps

 If you are looking for an off-the-beaten path vibe, this is the location for you!
-The mosaic staircase at Lincoln Park is truly a work of art.
+The colorful mosaic staircase at Lincoln Park is truly a work of art.
 They are located at the end of California street where it dead-ends at Lincoln Park.
 The colorful staircase makes for a bright and beautiful backdrop for a session.
 The nearby area offers a short and verdant tree-lined trail that connects to the eastern end of Lands End.
 This session would start at the stairs, meander through the tree-lined trail and finish at Lands End with a view of the Golden Gate Bridge.
 Alternatively, it could be combined with a Legion of Honor session for a formal and casual combination.

 I hope this post has helped you to discover a location that is a good match for the vibe you are after at your next photo session!
 I always love scouting new locations and try to create beautiful photos wherever I go, so please don’t hesitate to ask if there is somewhere else you want for your session.
 San Francisco has so many wonderful spots that I am constantly discovering new places I want to photograph.
 This certainly is not an exhaustive list of all the rad places to photograph in SF, just some of my faves that I wanted to share with you.